 While performing Lakshmi Puja, the conch shell is filled with milk, and then it is poured over the idol.
 Water collected in Shankha is offered while worshipping the sun.

 Sankha is an integral part of Vaishnavite symbology.
 The most famous Shankha is the Panchajanya of Lord Vishnu.
-In the Mahabharata, Lord Krishna and the five Pandavas had a separate Shankha, and it is referred at the beginning of the Bhagavad Gita.
+In the Mahabharata, Lord Krishna and the five Pandavas had a separate Shankha, and it is referred to at the beginning of the Bhagavad Gita.

 Types of Shankha